perryOnCrack/perryoncrack.github.io/apps/rez.md

 - Widget delete button is out of bound when the widget is filling the whole screen.
 - Contact list can't be retrieved in some devices.
 - Quick Launch can sometime bugged out when opening it.
+    - Should be fixed in the next release.

 ---

 ## Changelogs

+### Version 1.14 (TBD)

+- New Feature
+    - Pinned Shortcut support
+    - Hardware keyboard support

+- Changes
+    - Separate Task for setting menu
+        - Setting screen is its own task, you can now switching between setting menu and home screen freely.
+    - Screen rotation is now always unlocked on device with minimum screen width >= 600dp.

 ### Version 1.13 (2025-09-27)